sumotoy/TM16xxRAW/README.md

 This library can be easily integrated with other library and has some extra modules that let you use matrix-led-array, 7seg displays, single leds, etc. It's NOT intended to substitute the ricardo batista one that for ready made modules it's still the only one!

+GOALS

+  - 3 wire operation.
+  - Chainable, 1 extra wire for chip.
+  - Modular, add features you need only.
+  - Usable in other libraries.
+  - Tiny memory footprint.
+  - Brightness freely usable (not only at init).
+  - Internal led 64 bits memory map.
+  - Can update 1 choosed column (8 bit) at time if needed.

+FAQ

+  - Can be used as alternative to ricardo batista one?
+NO
+  - Can be used in SPI?
+NO, data pin should switched in input so will interfere with other SPI devices
+  - Can work at 3.3v?
+Yes and No. Chip works at 5V, you'll need a signal translator (with one channel bidirectional)
+  - Keyboard scan interfere with leds?
+NO. Look at schematics.
+  - Can I mix leds, 7seg displays, matrix led, switches, etc?
+YES, when extra modules are ready.
+  - Can I work with led memory map and send all changes one time?
+YES.

+What is working now?

+  - Library it's at an early stage so all basic functions works but far to be optimized.
+  - No schematics yet (but soon).